Withdrawals

 Receiving Funds After Withdrawal

-If you accept federal financial aid but withdraw before the funds have been disbursed, you may not eligible for those funds.
+If you accept federal financial aid but withdraw before the funds have been disbursed, you may not be eligible for those funds.
 It depends on when your aid was accepted and if you meet the definition of attendance.
+You may still be eligible to receive a post-withdrawal disbursement.
 If you are not meeting Satisfactory Academic Progress (SAP) requirements, and you withdraw before your SAP appeal is approved, you won't be eligible to receive the funds.

 Loans

-Loans will be prorated based on the amount of financial aid earned (how many weeks you attended class).
+Loans will be prorated based on the amount of financial aid earned (how many days you attended class) according to the Return of Title IV calculation.

 Grants

-We'll determine if you should receive any of the federal grant funds you accepted before you withdrew.
-Any amount owed to you will be disbursed, within 45 days of your withdrawal date.
+The return calculation will also determine if you should receive any of the federal grant funds you accepted before you withdrew.
+Any amount owed to you will be disbursed within 45 days of your withdrawal date.
 We will automatically use the grant funds to pay for your tuition, fees, and other eligible NIU charges.
-If there is a credit balance, we will issue a refund to you.
+If there is a credit balance, a refund will be issued to you.

 Credit Balance